hustf/BitmapMaps.jl/README.md

 Version 0.1.9:

- - Added forest detection and smooth contours in such areas.
+ - Add forest detection and smooth contours in such areas.
  This is in a temporary state.
 Currently, all forest is assumed to have a height offset of 4.0 metres.
  We consider using 'forest height' as an identifier of forests instead.
 If that does not work well, we might want to revert to this version.